Fact-checked by the SnapMessages editorial team

 Research is the clearest use case.
 Reading a web article in one pane while taking notes in Notion or Google Keep in the other eliminates the constant app-switch cycle that interrupts thought.
 On Android, this works without any workaround.
 On iPhone, you are switching back and forth, losing context each time.

-Key Takeaway: Split-screen delivers the most measurable benefit in 3 core scenarios: research with simultaneous note-taking, video calls with reference documents open, and active messaging alongside another task.
+Split-screen delivers the most measurable benefit in 3 core scenarios: research with simultaneous note-taking, video calls with reference documents open, and active messaging alongside another task.
 Android enables all three natively; iPhone requires workarounds that compromise the experience for every use case beyond video PiP.

 Does Split Screen Hurt Battery Life and Performance?

 On Android, split-screen activates multi-resume, meaning the CPU and GPU are handling two active processes.
 On a mid-range device with 6GB of RAM, this is generally fine for lightweight apps like messaging or notes.
-Running two heavy apps — a video call alongside a photo editor, for instance — will push temperatures up and drain the battery faster.
+Running two heavy apps, a video call alongside a photo editor, for instance, will push temperatures up and drain the battery faster.
 Flagship devices with 12GB or more of RAM handle this without noticeable lag.

 Battery impact varies by app combination, but as a rough benchmark, sustained split-screen use with two active apps tends to increase power consumption by roughly 15–25% compared to single-app use, based on published testing from Android-focused outlets.
 Keeping screen brightness down and closing background apps before entering split-screen helps offset this.